 You need an IP, or internet protocol, address, given to you by your internet service provider.
 Without one, other computers cannot “find” your computer or know how to send any data.

 The router also protects your data, allowing only computers on your LAN who know your IP address to send or receive information from you.
 This makes it more difficult for hackers or malevolent software to attack your computer.
-And there are other features, such as encryption, which help make your LAN even more secure.

 Security Issue With LAN